What is the business case for sustainability?

 The Sustainable Development Goals have clearly defined a roadmap for the sustainability of our planet, society and economy.
 Partnerships and collaboration are critical to achieve these ambitions.

-The best managed companies – those that are really successful today and will be in the future – are the ones that have fully integrated these considerations, whether they label them sustainability, environmental considerations or CSR.
+Our members are among the best managed companies – those that are really successful today and will be in the future – as they have fully integrated these considerations, whether they label them sustainability, environmental considerations or CSR.

 CSR and sustainability is shown to drive innovation, trust, management efficiencies and transparency.